Rethinking Bivariate Causal Discovery Through the Lens of Exchangeability: Introduction

-The concept of exchangeability was first used in the field of causal discovery by Guo et al. \citep{cdf}.
-The main motivation arose from the fact that, by considering the data to be exchangeable, it would allow more complex dependencies between the data, which could then be explored, even in the bivariate case.
+Recently, the concept of exchangeability was brought into the field of causal discovery by Guo et al. \citep{cdf}.
+The main motivation of those authors is the fact that, by considering the data to be exchangeable, this allows more complex dependencies between the data points to be explored, even in the bivariate case.
+By treating bivariate data as an exchangeable sequence rather than strictly i.i.d., one can analyze relationships across multiple observations.
+This broader perspective unlocks cross-sample conditional independencies that break the observational symmetry, enabling the identification of the causal direction.
+Those authors propose a ``Causal de Finetti" theorem, which demonstrates that exchangeable data containing specific cross-sample conditional independencies naturally represent independent causal mechanisms.

-In this paper, we argue that the advantage of considering the data to be exchangeable lies far beyond this original motivation.
-More specifically, it stems from the fact that it is a fairer real-world representation.
-In order to do so, we begin by laying out the problem and the work done so far in this field in Section 2.
-Then, in Section 3, we explore what are the exact implications of assuming exchangeability instead of i.i.d., while giving the relevant arguments why.
-Afterwards, we dive into our synthetic dataset, how it was generated, and how it compares to others in Section 4.
-Lastly, in Section 5, we introduce a neural network trained on this dataset, which serves both as a valid causal discovery method and a verification of the assumptions made throughout this work.